SebastianWalker/ESP8266-12F-Splunk-HEC/README.md

 * Event index vs Metric index
   * metric is faster for metrics ;) .. so they say
 * Light sensors.. i wanted to substitute the LDR with a I2C Llux sensor (MAX44009).. but instead i keep both.
 This way i can run scatter plots with both and see how good my cheap LDR holds up against a 4€ sensor :D
+* after splunkpost there is a `{"text":"Success","code":0}` which is followed by a a 'HTTP200', but when `Enable indexer acknnowledgement` is checked.. it returns `{"text":"Data channel is missing","code":10}`followed by a 'HTTP400' --> question is.. why (see HEC error coeds in Docu section) is splunk returning this and how can i use it :D

 ### mixed and mashed the following three informations to get my ESP8266 to talk to splunk
 * [ESP8266 Splunk HEC 1](https://maddosaurus.github.io/2018/08/05/esp8266-posting-to-splunk-hec)